Quantization of symplectic fibrations and canonical metrics: Introduction

 where $h^{FS}_q$ is the pullback to $E$ of the Fubini-Study metric induced by $q$ via the canonical \emph{Grassmanian embedding} $X\hookrightarrow\mathbb{G}(\rk(E),H^0(X,E_p)^*)$.
 The Hermitian metric $h^{FS}_q$ is then called \emph{$\nu$-balanced} if $q$ is a fixed point of \eqref{DonitflaEintro}.
-Assuming that $\nu$ is the Liouville measure \eqref{voldef}, Wang showed in \cite{Wan05} that $\nu$-balanced metrics on $E$ converge as $p\to+\infty$ to the Hermite-Einstein metric up to an explicit conformal factor, and Seyyedali established the convergence of the iterations of \eqref{DonitflaEintro} in \cite{Sey09}.
-Using the picture of Berezin-Toeplitz quantization in stages developed in Section \ref{BTsec}, and in particular the spectral gap estimate of Theorem \ref{mainthvb}, we then establish in Section \ref{vbcase} the following result.
+Assuming that $\nu$ is the Liouville measure, Wang showed in \cite{Wan05} that $\nu$-balanced metrics on $E$ converge as $p\to+\infty$ to the Hermite-Einstein metric up to an explicit conformal factor, and Seyyedali established the convergence of the iterations of \eqref{DonitflaEintro} in \cite{Sey09}.
+Let us point out that the fact that the volume form appearing in \eqref{DonitflaEintro} is fixed makes the study of its fixed points a much simpler matter than with the original dynamical system \eqref{Tdefcan} due to Donaldson in \cite{Don05}.
+In Section \ref{vbcase}, we prove the following result.

-\begin{theorem} Assume that $E$ is Mumford stable and that $\nu$ is the Liouville measure.
+\begin{theorem} 1) Assume that $E$ is Mumford stable and that $\nu$ is the Liouville measure.
 Then there exists $p_0\in\N$ such that for any $p\geq p_0$ and $q\in\Prod(H^0(X,E_p))$, there exists a $\nu$-balanced product $q_p\in\Prod(H^0(X,E_p))$ and constants $C_p>0,\,\beta_p\in(0,1)$ such that for all $r\in\N$, we have

 and such that as $p\fl+\infty$,